shakes76/PatternAnalysis-2023/README.md

 # A demonstration of semi-supervised multi-class node classification using a GCN model
-A semi-supervised node classification is classifying unlabeled nodes in an undireted graph where there is a feature vector for each node and a set of labeled nodes.
-A semi-supervised classification works by training the model using the small amount of labeled data, Then the trained model makes predictions based on the labeled data.
-Then the model's prediction on unlabaled data are treaed as pseudo-labels.
-This results in a larger set of labeled data that combines the original labeled data and the newly generated labeled data.
+A semi-supervised node classification is classifying unlabelled nodes in an undirected graph where there is a feature vector for each node and a set of labelled nodes.
+A semi-supervised classification works by training the model using the small amount of labelled data, Then the trained model makes predictions based on the labelled data.
+Then the model's prediction on unlabelled data is treated as pseudo-labels.
+This results in a larger set of labelled data that combines the original labelled data and the newly generated labelled data.
 The model is retrained using the larger set of data to improve its performance.
-Then this process is repeated many times[^1].
+Then this process is repeated many times.[^1].

 Visual example of node classification[^4]
 ![Visual example of node classification](https://github.com/ChocomintIce1/COMP3710-Demo3/assets/69633077/f6822d8c-fe7d-493a-87c2-014e36d07d76)